ellinorjohansson/Lopply/docs/daily-notes.md

 **2025-12-23**

 - Fixed the hover bg in the menu, font size, bugs and small style changes.
 So now the menu works like it should and i can do a pr.
+- Started with the footer, added the coponent to the layout structure and started with adding some information in footer.

+**2025-12-26**

+- Done with the footer.
+Added style and things that was left to do with it like "all right reserved" thing.
+Also did style for mobile footer so it looks good on every device.